 In advance of the 2016 elections, I wrote about a project in California involving a clever ballot initiative.
 If successful, it would mandate that state legislators walk into their chamber in Sacramento donning the logos of their top 10 donors.

-Al Jazeera’s in-depth look back at a year of leaks by the ex-NSA contractor who fled from Hawaii to Hong Kong to Russia after releasing loads of documents on surveillance in the U.S. and around the world.
+Al Jazeera’s in-depth look back at over a year of leaks by the ex-NSA contractor who fled from Hawaii to Hong Kong to Russia after releasing loads of documents on surveillance in the U.S. and around the world.
 The information is compiled from the news outlets that first reported the data.

 I covered key U.S. political issues of the 2012 presidential election from middle America, beyond the campaign trail’s battlegrounds, reporting on voters in four states so Republican-leaning that neither Barack Obama nor Mitt Romney invested much electoral capital.